Jirajate/Dorothea/README.md

 **[click on an image to watch stroy intro.]**

-Dorothea is a game project that I (Programmer) and my friend (Artist) developed for compettition (National Software Contest 2017) in late 2016 to early 2017.
-This is the first time that we get started using Unity and learning it by watching a lot of Youtube videos.
-But that wasn't enough to make a complete game though.
-At that time I don't even know how to pass variables between scripts or making a good 2D player movement yet.
-The mechanic of the game is just Fez alike.
-You can see thing only in classic 2D but you have to rotate a camera to solve a puzzle in 3D world.
-The only difference is you can also turn, and also have to tap the button at the same as the beat to defeat Boss in the last scene.
-After defeating boss, you will get part of the "Earth Core" back, collect them all to save the world.
-This game isn't available anywhere because it was only playable with my old joystick which is broken long time ago and The game has a lot of bug.
-So I think if I create a new Unity project, it would be easier than debugging a lot of scripts.
+Dorothea is a fez-like adventure game combined with rythm mechanic.
+The concept of the game is you can see thing only in classic 2D but you have to rotate a camera to solve a puzzle in 3D world.
+The only difference from FEZ is you can also turn, and also have to tap the button at the same as the beat to defeat Boss in the last scene.
+After defeating the boss, you will get part of the "Earth Core" back.
+You have to collect 4 pieces of them and combine it to save the world.

 ![](https://media.giphy.com/media/ckBcXaxTG34trJ44h0/giphy.gif)